7hat3eird0ne/yearcycle/README.md

 1. Get a remainder of the last leap year by 400

-1. Find a initial year in extended year cycle which is the largest year smaller than the remainder, if remainder is 0, initial year is 373
+1. Find a initial year in extended year cycle which is the largest year smaller than the remainder, if remainder is 0, replace it with 400
     - Extended Year Cycle Initial List:
         - Saturday part:
             - 1